 The reasons this one is handy for my particular case are that it is searchable for very long lists and allows you to visualize both selected and unselected elements side by side.
 It also allows click selecting or drag and drop selecting.

-#15 Updated by Warren Baker over 7 years ago
+#15 Updated by Warren Baker almost 8 years ago

 Another notification menu for jQuery